NBCUTechnology/pubstack/README.md

     ```bash
     vagrant plugin install vagrant-hostsupdater
     ```
-    **NOTE:** if Bundler reports an error during this step, you may need to run `sudo gem install nokogiri -v '1.6.3.1'` first.
+    **Note**: If Bundler reports an error during this step, try running `sudo gem install nokogiri -v '1.6.3.1'` first.

 1. Create your config file from the default template and modify as needed (note each config has commented instructions):
     ```bash
     cp config.nbcu.example.yml config.yml
     vim config.yml
     ```
-    **NOTE:** after the initial `vagrant up`, any time you edit your config file values you will want to run `vagrant reload --provision`.
+    **Note**: After the initial `vagrant up`, any time you edit your config file values you will want to run `vagrant reload --provision`.

 1. Start-up your vagrant box:
     ```bash